eimenhmdt/autoresearcher/README.md

 AutoResearcher is an open-source project that uses GPT-based AI models to automatically generate academic literature reviews based on a given research question.
 The script fetches top papers from the Semantic Scholar API, extracts relevant information, and combines the findings into a concise literature review.

+The project is a very early prototype and is still under development.
+The vision is to create a tool that can conduct actual scientific discovery on autopilot.

 ## Installation

 1. Clone the repository: